-The central Judges tower needs to be placed between buoy 2 and 5 on the relative gate-side of the course.
 The size ratio of the gate buoys on the TV screen shall be 1/6th of the full width of the screen minimum with 1/3rd recommended.

 Video gate review may be done at normal speed, slow motion or frame by frame in order to get the right score.